DataDog/datadog-api-client-go/api/v1/datadog/docs/ServiceCheck.md

 ### NewServiceCheck

-`func NewServiceCheck(check string, hostName string, status ServiceCheckStatus, tags []string, ) *ServiceCheck`
+`func NewServiceCheck(check string, hostName string, status ServiceCheckStatus, tags []string) *ServiceCheck`

-NewServiceCheck instantiates a new ServiceCheck object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewServiceCheck instantiates a new ServiceCheck object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewServiceCheckWithDefaults

 `func NewServiceCheckWithDefaults() *ServiceCheck`

-NewServiceCheckWithDefaults instantiates a new ServiceCheck object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewServiceCheckWithDefaults instantiates a new ServiceCheck object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetCheck